A Few Tips This Veganuary

 - Eating is supposed to be fun and not a punishment; if you don’t like raw protein balls (or whatever it is) don’t eat them.

 - Find a friend.
 It’s much easier if you switch as a household, or at least not on your own, so see if you can do it with someone or you have someone to support you.
+There are some great Facebook groups that can act as support.

-- Look at other aspects of your life like beauty, clothing, sofas…it’s endless.
+- Look at other aspects of your life like beauty, clothing, shoes, sofas…it’s endless.
 But don’t fret, Rome wasn’t built in a day.
 Just be consciously kind when you buy something.

 - Get out to markets and events and get inspired, along with eating some really good food and finding new, innovative, products.